arch-bc/arch-bc.github.io/_projects/p1-historic-artistry-152.md

 ---
 layout: project
-title: Period Artistry
+title: Historic Artistry
-permalink: /p1-period-artistry-152/
+permalink: /p1-historic-artistry-152/
 desc:
    A Grade II* former farmhouse, with different phases of construction; the oldest of which dates back to the 16th century and was probably a late-mediaeval open hall of two bays.
 The house also contains a former brewhouse and a later 17th-century, three-storey wing.<br><br>